tobya/DocTo/readme.md

       --HELP -?
       -XL Use Excel for Conversion
           --excel
-      -WD Use Word for Converstion (Default)
+      -WD Use Word for Conversion (Default)
           --word
       -F  Input File or Directory
           --inputfile